How to get your License back after a DUI Arrest

 How to Prepare for a Hearing

 DUI Alcohol and Drug Evaluation & License Reinstatement

-Counseling Center of Illinois is proud to be Chicagoland’s leading provider of DUI Classes and Evaluations.
-Since our inception in 2000, we have successfully helped thousands of clients by providing evaluation and counseling services that are customized to effectively meet each client’s needs.
+Counseling Center of Illinois is proud to be Chicagoland’s leading provider of DUI Evaluations.
+Since our inception in 2000, we have successfully helped thousands of clients by providing drug and alcohol evaluation in Chicago that are customized to effectively meet each client’s needs.

 Report from DUI Arrest